benunsworth/benunsworth.github.io/_posts/2025-08-03-weeknotes-aug-03.md

 I've handed over almost everything now, so enjoyed a week with some space in the diary.

+I posted something on [local government reorganisation and building websites](https://benunsworth.co.uk/2025/07/30/LGR-new-council-website/), which a few folks have found useful.

 Had a couple of handover chats with the person who's holding the interim role for my new job.
 Helpful to get a headstart on this so we can make the most of the few days where we will overlap.
 I've come up with a useful set of questions that I will tidy up and share at some point.

 Had a shared leaving drinks with a colleague.
 Nice and low-key pub chats definitely my preffered style of send off.